mvolkmann/blog/src/swift/swift-ui.md

 Models ...

 - holds data and application logic
-- have no knowledge of the view code the uses the data
+- have no knowledge of the view code that uses the data
+- are structs that typically conform to the `Identifiable` protocol which requires having an `id` property (can have an `UUID` value);
+  allows iterating over them in a `ForEach` loop

+  For a unique `String` value, use `UUID().uuidString`.
+  This is useful for inserting in a database.

 ViewModels ...